sirkibsirkib/reo_rs_outdated/token_api_explained.md

 gets and puts as allowed by the API, the entire system will never livelock or deadlock "inside the circuit".

+# Assumptions & views
+1. the protocol defines, for every state of the global system, a set of permitted actions available to atomic components.
+2. atomics make no assumptions about the actions of other atomics (aside from knowing that they adhere to the protocol). the only way to alter the knowledge one atomic has of the behaviour of another, is to alter the protocol.
+2. atomics may only COMMIT to an action if they are certain that the decision will succeed. (ie. will not be contradicted by another atomic's commit).
+Derived:
+1. an atomic can safely commit to action a if the set of possible actions in the current state is {a}.
+2. if the set of possible actions in the current state is {a, b, ...}, the atomic is unable to commit to either without outside help.
+Thus, we introduce an operation that effectively ASKS the protocol which one to commit to.

 ----------------------------
 # CA token API
 ## Info representation